 - I can hear myself think.
 The serenity is amazing.

 - Turned off all devices after work and on weekends.
-I stayed connected to iEverything even after working hours because I was afraid I would miss a call from a client who would complain then I’d get crap from my boss and it would reflect on my review bla, bla, bla.
+I stayed connected to iEverything even after working hours because I was afraid I would miss a call from a client who would complain then I’d get crap from my boss and it would reflect on my review and future prospects blah, blah, blah.

 Start your own #sleeprevolution now!